metapay-creator/metapayp2p-lazai-frontend/README.md

 - Real-time risk alerts and simulation dashboard

 We are excited to bring the MetaPay simulation to Sei’s AI-powered ecosystem and explore MCP/agent-based integrations in future iterations.

+📄 Also submitted to the **NLnet Foundation** as part of its Open Source Support initiative for sustainable digital public infrastructure.